-How to create class and assignment Tackkboards.
+How to create class and assignment boards.

 Every day we see teachers using Tackks to outline project requirements and document formatting, provide resource links and embed videos.
-There's nothing like seeing 30 Magellan posts populate the "latest" Tackkboard in the middle of the day.
+There's nothing like seeing 30 Magellan posts populate the "latest" feed in the middle of the day.

 But did you know that you can also collect and organize your students' work?
 It's super simple too.
-They're called Tackkboards!